-I had heard if put in good hands, local NGOs can transform communities, but to see it all and experience for the first time, with such purity, was overwhelming.
+I have heard, if put in good hands, local NGOs can transform communities, but to see it all and experience for the first time, with such purity, was overwhelming.

-We kickstarted our day by visiting a local family in Keshavapuram.
+We kickstarted our day by visiting a local family in Keshavapuram, in Padavedu.
 Sekhar and his family were pretty much solely dependent on pottery since SST introduced pottery as an effective source of income to them.
-They create different earthenware including flower pots, vases, kitchen crockeries like pots and pans and occasional, pen/candle stands and smaller artifacts.
+They create different earthenware including flower pots, vases, kitchen crockeries like pots and pans and occasional, pen/candle stands and smaller artefacts.